django-cms/djangocms-moderation/docs/moderation_request.rst

 Moderation Request
 ================================================
-While the aim of a :ref:`collection` is to group draft Version objects together.
+While the aim of a :ref:`moderation_collection` is to group draft Version objects together.
 This is achieved via an intermediary model :ref:`moderation_request` which allows meta-data such as approvals, comments, dates and actors to be associated with each draft as it goes through moderation.

 Conceptually this entity can be thought of as a "request to publish" for a particular draft version.
 Thus the request tracks the meta-data associated with the moderation process for a particular draft.